lindacom/python/README3.md

 Data strucures - lists, dictionaries, tuples and sets
 ------------------------------------------------------

-Dictionaries - collection that is unordered indexed and mutable data structures. no duplicate keys.
+- Dictionaries - collection that is unordered indexed and mutable data structures. no duplicate keys.
 Stores data in key value pairs.
 Keeps insertion order.
 Created using curly braces.

-list - collection that is orderable and changeable.
+- list - collection that is orderable and changeable (mutable).
 Allows duplicate elements.
 Created using brackets.

-Tuple - collection that is ordered and unchangeale and is indexed.
+- Tuple - collection that is ordered and unchangeale (immutable) and is indexed.
 Allows duplicate members.

-Sets - collection which is unordered and unindexed.
+- Sets - collection which is unordered and unindexed.
 No duplicate members.
 The only way to access a set is by looping through the set.

-Create a dictionary
+Create a dictionary:

 ```
 sal_info = {'Austin':19185, 'boston':90171}